 Lost and Found

-Found items of value are taken to the Greeley Police Department.
-All other items are placed in lost and found and may be claimed no earlier than the next business day at the Greeley-Evans Transit office.
+All items left on bus will be placed in the Lost and Found.
+Items may be claimed no earlier than the next business day at the Greeley-Evans Transit office or by calling 970-350-9287.

-Unclaimed items will be donated to charity after a reasonable period of time.
-Greeley-Evans Transit is not responsible for items left on transit vehicles.
+Greeley-Evans Transit is not responsible for items left on any transit vehicles.

 Statement of Rights